 Book an aisle seat.
 An aisle seat will allow you to move your legs a little bit more, which will help improve circulation and reduce the risk of blood clots.
 Booking your flight early will help you to get an aisle seat.
 You may also be able to pay a little more for a row with extra leg room.
 If you can afford it, this may be another option to give yourself more space to stretch out.
-Recline your seat as much as possible and don’t cross your legs or ankles.
+Recline your seat as far back as you can without bothering the person behind you.

 Store your luggage overhead.
-If you have carry-on baggage, place it in the overhead container.
+If you have carry-on baggage, place it in the overhead storage bin.
 Avoid putting anything at your feet, since it will reduce the amount of room that you have for stretching your legs.

 Wear loose-fitting, comfortable clothing.
 Tight clothing will restrict your circulation.
 To improve circulation, it can also help to take off your shoes.
 It will be easier to stretch your feet and toes without shoes.